Architectural Fees: what, how and where to...

 The first project is in inner-city Melbourne with neighbours in close proximity.
 The second is in rural Victoria, adjacent to fire-prone bush land.
 And the third is located in the outer suburbs on a large allotment.
 Let’s assume each client wants to achieve a different outcome for their project: the first sees the bike shed as an opportunity for environmental excellence, the second wants to build a beautifully crafted timber pavilion and the third just wants the most basic structure to store bikes and garden equipment.
 That being the case, it is clear that each of the projects will require a different level of design expertise and input from its architect.
 Because of this, while the total budgets are the same it is reasonable to expect the architectural fees will be different.

-So, what to charge?
+So, what do we charge?

 It is widely understood that many architects set their fee for a project as a percentage of the total construction cost.
 In my opinion this is a very crude approach to the setting of architectural fees, akin to using square-metre rates to price building projects.
 Why should a construction budget determine the cost of an architectural service when there is no direct correlation between the two?
 What if a client determines they wish to invest heavily in the design aspects of a project to find ways to save money during the construction?
 In this case the architect would be disadvantaged by a percentage fee even though they are saving the client money.
 On the other hand, percentage fees can create the perception that architects are looking to increase the cost of their client’s projects in order to increase their fee.